Knowing About Catalogs

 A catalog is represented at the operating system level as a folder that contains the corresponding catalog file and the other report object files.
-This topic introduces the contents, benefits, and formats of the Logi Report catalogs.
+This topic introduces the content, benefits, and formats of the Logi Report catalogs.

 This topic contains the following sections:

 A catalog file stores all of the object definitions that you have created while developing the reports that are saved in the same catalog folder.
 This includes data resource definitions, component customizations, style definitions, and more.

 The following illustration summarizes the content of a catalog file.

 - Database Connections

 A database connection defines the database information from which the catalog retrieves its raw data.
 For example, it specifies the driver such as a JDBC driver, data source name, connection URL, user ID, and password for connecting to the database, or other data source.
 In this way, a connection is the gateway to the raw database.

 - Tables/Views, Stored Procedures, and Imported Queries